17 August - 13 September 2022

 The information we request under each tab is described below.

-State the country and the host HEI and department where you will be spending your stay abroad.
+State the country and the host organisation and department where you will be spending your stay abroad.
 State also the number of months you intend to spend at the host department.
-You may state more than one host country/host department, and if applicable start with the one where you are going to spend the longest time and so on.
+You may state more than one host country/host department.
+If so, begin with the country/department where you will spend the longest time, and so on.

-Enter the names of your supervisors / research group leaders at the administrating organisation and foreign host institution(s).
-If your project is carried out at several different institutions, enter names in the same order as you entered your host institutions.
+State the names of your supervisor/host representative at the administrating organisation and the foreign host department.
+If your project is located at several host departments, please state the names in the same order you stated the host departments.